Written evidence from the Department for Education (CCG0007)

 There are a number of specific, key challenges including;

 We need to support the education estate to help meet the Government’s target to achieve net zero carbon by 2050.
 This means addressing energy use and carbon emissions across the c.22,000 schools in England, with c.64,000 blocks, as well as making those buildings more resilient to future climate impacts.
+As well as working with other education estates in the early years, further education, and higher education sector to make sure they are prepared for a changing world.

 The department supports sustainability through our capital funding and programmes, to reduce carbon and save schools money on energy.
 We recognise the need to contribute to reducing carbon and increasing resilience to climate change both through delivering new school buildings, and improving the existing school estate.